Understanding Somatic Symptom Disorder: Diagnosis, Symptoms, and Treatment

 - At least one symptom is consistently present for at least six months

-The most current DSM-5 reflects a crucial change to the diagnostic criteria for somatic symptom disorder.
-In DSM-5, the criteria for a somatic symptom disorder diagnosis no longer require that the symptoms causing distress are ‘medically unexplained,’ meaning that the patient may genuinely have real medical conditions causing the symptoms.
+The most current DSM-5-TR reflects a crucial change to the diagnostic criteria for somatic symptom disorder.
+In DSM-5-TR, the criteria for a somatic symptom disorder diagnosis no longer require that the symptoms causing distress are ‘medically unexplained,’ meaning that the patient may genuinely have real medical conditions causing the symptoms.
 Having a legitimate, identifiable medical condition causing the symptoms does not negate the excessive worry and anxiety the patient is experiencing.
 Having somatic symptom disorder does not mean ‘it’s all in their head.’

 Because of the nature of the condition, somatic symptom disorder symptoms can vary significantly from person to person.
 Pain is a frequent symptom, both local and generalized, along with headaches, digestive issues like diarrhea or constipation, and sexual issues.

 No two people with somatic symptom disorder will have the same symptoms and issues.
 This condition causes individuals to experience distress that is highly disproportionate to the physical symptom, so a minor complaint to one person may elicit a severe response from another.

 - Excessive worrying and preoccupation about existing or potential illness and symptoms

 - Frequent healthcare visits out of concern for symptoms (visits that are not always medically warranted)

 - A belief that normal or minor feelings or sensations are severe and dangerous